samrum/OnStarJS/README.md

 ## Sample

 Use a random version 4 uuid as a deviceId.
-Generator avaiable [here](https://www.uuidgenerator.net/version4).
+Generator available [here](https://www.uuidgenerator.net/version4).

     import OnStar from "onstarjs";